 - I own an expensive camera that I am taking overseas and bringing back.
 Is there anything I need to do before I go?

 - Will the x-ray machines at the airport damage my films?

 - Where can I buy duty free goods?

-Customs do not physically hold goods, but license premises hold the goods, and are known as Freight and Forwarding Agents.
-The Freight and Forwarding Agents will generally advise you if they are holding goods for you and will send an arrival notification.
+Customs do not physically hold goods, but license premises hold the goods, and are known as Freight Forwarding Agents.
+The Freight Forwarding Agents will generally advise you if they are holding goods for you and will send an arrival notification.
 These stations normally require the payment of storage and handling charges which are independent of Customs Charges.